 New undergraduate students engage in a comprehensive orientation process designed to support and guide them as they transition to MSU.
-Because of MSU’s commitment to student success, as a condition of course enrollment, all new undergraduate students are required to attend the Academic Orientation Program (AOP), an early step in the academic orientation and transitions process.
+Because of MSU’s commitment to student success, as a condition of course enrollment, all new undergraduate students are required to attend the New Student Orientation (NSO), an early step in the academic orientation and transitions process.

-Prior to attending the Academic Orientation Program, students take one or more online placement tests.
-During AOP, new undergraduate students learn about their program of study and MSU’s Undergraduate Learning Goals (ULGs), set their own goals as they think about their purpose and passion, meet with an academic advisor and enroll in courses, and learn about strategies for academic success.
+Prior to attending the New Student Orientation, students take one or more online placement tests.
+During NSO, new undergraduate students learn about their program of study and MSU’s Undergraduate Learning Goals (ULGs), set their own goals as they think about their purposes and passions, meet with an academic advisor and enroll in courses, and learn about strategies for academic success.
 They also become familiar with MSU's core values, campus resources, campus life and what it means to be a Spartan.
-After AOP, the academic orientation and transitions process continues as faculty, academic advisors, other university staff and students collaborate to support our new students as they engage in their undergraduate education.
+After NSO, the academic orientation and transitions process continues as faculty, academic advisors, other university staff and students collaborate to support our new students as they engage in their undergraduate education.
 Students discover more about themselves and what they want to study and develop professional abilities associated with the ULGs as they: make connections, stretch themselves, discover their purpose, learn from difference, commit to respect, and take time to reflect.

-First-year and transfer students are required to register for the Academic Orientation Program online at www.orientation.msu.edu.
+First-year and transfer students are required to register for the New Student Orientation Program online at www.orientation.msu.edu.
 Students who do not register for and attend the Academic Orientation Program cannot enroll for classes and may have their admission to the university cancelled.